A Chern-Calabi flow on Hermitian manifolds: Introduction

 We define an analogue of the Calabi flow on the $\partial\bar{\partial}$-class of Hermitian metrics when the first Bott-Chern class vanishes.
 Let $(X,\omega_0)$ be a Hermitian manifold and let $g_0$ be the associated Hermitian metric to the real $(1,1)$-form $\omega_0$.
 The real $(1,1)$ Bott-Chern cohomology is defined as

-and the first Bott-Chern class, denoted $c_1^{\BC}(X)$, is given by the $\partial\bar{\partial}-$class of the Chern-Ricci form, for any metric $\omega$ on $X$.
+and the first Bott-Chern class, denoted $c_1^{\BC}(X)$, is given by the $\partial\bar{\partial}$-class of the Chern-Ricci form, for any metric $\omega$ on $X$.
 Now, let us define the space of metrics In the setting of vanishing first Bott-Chern class, $c_1^{\BC}(X)=0$, Tosatti-Weinkove \cite{tw13} observed that one can define the Mabuchi energy $\Mab_{\omega_0}(\omega_\varphi): \mathcal{H}\rightarrow \mathbb{R}$ by

 where $F$ is the Chern-Ricci potential of $\omega_0$, that is $\Ric(\omega_0) = \sqrt{-1}\partial\bar{\partial}F$, normalized so that $\int_X e^F\omega_0^n = \int_X \omega_0^n$.
 This definition of Mabuchi energy agrees with the formula in the K\"ahler setting \cite{tian2000} (see also Section 9 of \cite{tw13}).
-We remark that similar to how there are several generalizations of the K\"ahler-Ricci flow in the non-K\"ahler setting \cite{gill11, streets_tian12,tw15, yury}, the Chern-Calabi flow we consider in this paper may not be the only generalization of the Calabi flow evolving by the Chern scalar curvature.
-Other flows of Hermitian metrics in the non-K\"ahler setting have been studied by \cite{acs, bv17, bx,ppz}.
+Similar to how there are several generalizations of the K\"ahler-Ricci flow to the non-K\"ahler setting \cite{gill11, streets_tian12,tw15, yury}, the Chern-Calabi flow we consider in this paper may not be the only generalization of the Calabi flow evolving the $\partial\bar{\partial}$-potential of the metric by its Chern scalar curvature.
+In \cite{bv20}, Bedulli-Vezzoni prove short-time existence of a Calabi-type flow evolving the potential function by its Chern scalar curvature within the $\partial\bar{\partial}$-class of $\omega^{n-1}$, see also \cite{bv17, kawamura19}.
+Other flows of Hermitian metrics in the non-K\"ahler setting have been studied in \cite{acs,bx,ppz}.

 Assume that our Hermitian metric $\omega_0$ satisfies $\partial\bar{\partial}\omega_0^k=0$ for $k=1,2$ and let $\omega_\varphi = \omega_0 + \sqrt{-1}\partial\bar{\partial}\varphi$ for a smooth function $\varphi$ normalized so that $\int_X \varphi \omega_\varphi^n=0$.
 We consider a gradient flow of the Mabuchi energy defined above, starting at $\omega_0$.
 This flow can be expressed in terms of the potential $\varphi$ by